Pekin, then and now, with Sharon Samuels Reed, PCHS's history-making music teacher

 “Most of my career has been based on daunting challenges, but I’m just crazy enough to walk in,” said Reed.

-Reed sat down with the Daily Times over breakfast on Tuesday, June 18, and spoke about her teaching career, her work with Peoria’s Heritage Ensemble and her time, then and now, in Pekin.
+Reed sat down with a GateHouse Media Illinois reporter over breakfast last week and spoke about her teaching career, her work with Peoria’s Heritage Ensemble and her time, then and now, in Pekin.

-It went very well, the weather held off.
+A: It went very well; the weather held off.
 That’s the main thing I was worried about.
-Tazewell County is not known for it’s diversity, and so ICC has encouraged us to be, and we are, one of their residence groups.
+Tazewell County is not known for its diversity, and so ICC has encouraged us to be, and we are, one of their residence groups.
 But when you say go across the bridge and go to Tazewell County, that’s still not the easiest and most comfortable thing for everybody to do.
 Just because it’s available doesn’t mean everybody’s comfortable doing it.

 I guess I have spent much of my life letting people know that, and I don’t care where I’m teaching, I don’t care who I’m teaching.
 I’m still doing the same thing.